shyam-anand/ABCBanking/README.md

 Services are listed at `/services` endpoint.
 Add a counter using `POST` requests to `/counters?service={serviceId}`.
 Counter can be set as PRIORITY using the optional parameter `priority` with value `true`.

-##### 2. Create customers using POST requests to `/customer` endpoint.
+##### 2. Create customers

+Using POST requests to `/customer` endpoint.
 The customer details should be in the request body, as show below.

     {
         "name": "[customer-name]",